-- EHD events on the landscape tend to be spotty and localized.
-While EHD may be confirmed in a county, only a small portion of the county may be affected.
+- EHD outbreaks tend to be spotty and localized.
+Although EHD may be confirmed in a county, only a small portion of the county may be affected.

 When Indiana DNR reviews the effects of the harvest to set the next year’s deer harvest regulations, all known and estimated mortality is taken into consideration, including the harvest, known disease outbreaks, deer-vehicle collisions, and deer depredation permits.
 If a county has experienced higher than normal total mortality in the deer population, Indiana DNR can make adjustments the next year as needed.